 Aside from offering ericaceous soil, blueberries, cranberries and other acid lovers must be kept moist to mimic their natural environments.
 Treated tap water is alkaline, so if there's one group of crops to prioritize for watering with rainwater it's the acid fruits.
 If necessary you can mimic the pH of rainwater by adding vinegar to a watering can of tap water, but it seems far more cost effective just to make sure you've plenty of stored rainwater to hand.

 With a purpose-built bed you will be able to plant more than one of each type, which will dramatically improve pollination and berry set.
 For maximum visual impact plant your bed up so that lower-growing fruits such as the cranberry form an understory to taller blueberries.
-This will give a double layer of berries while creating a riot of colour in autumn/fall when the leaves of blueberries turn a spectacular crimson.
-In fact, acid-loving berries are every bit as ornamental as rhododendrons et al, so make a real feature of your ericaceous bed and celebrate this beautiful, blousy berries.
+This will give a double layer of berries while creating a riot of colour in fall when the leaves of blueberries turn a spectacular crimson.
+In fact, acid-loving berries are every bit as ornamental as rhododendrons et al, so make a real feature of your ericaceous bed and celebrate these beautiful berries.

 By Benedict Vanheems.